 Why INFPs Have Trouble in the Corporate World

 So how does an INFP fit into the business world?
 Most successful and famous INFPs have been out-of-the-box creative types.
 We tend to be the "black sheep" and not fit in anywhere, let alone in a corporate world.
 Let's think about these dichotomies.

 The business world favors:

 - Extroversion.
-Networking, to make a lot of "contacts" is encouraged for helping every business grow.
+Networking, to make a lot of "contacts," is encouraged to help every business grow.
 Too bad for the introvert who wants to have deep, meaningful, irreplaceable friendships, not mere "contacts"!

 - Thinking.
-Similarly, a business cannot usually afford to make decisions without analysis; risks and benefits, return on investment, market analyses, there are people whose entire jobs revolve around being the Thinking power of the company.
-Big companies especially do not leave things up to the ethics or emotions of one person or small group of people.
-In fact, a lot of times what is ethically right is sidestepped in favor of whatever gets the desired results for the company (growth is valued over sustainability, for example).
+Similarly, a business cannot usually afford to make decisions without analysis; risks and benefits, return on investment, and market analyses; there are people whose entire jobs revolve around being the Thinking power of the company.
+Big companies especially do not leave things up to the ethics or emotions of one person or a small group of people.
+In fact, a lot of times, what is ethically right is sidestepped in favor of whatever gets the desired results for the company (growth is valued over sustainability, for example).

 The Good Qualities of the INFP

 So what does the INFP have going for them in the business world?